-Star of the week: Delta Cephei | EarthSky.org
+Meet Delta Cephei, a famous variable star | EarthSky.org

 How can I spot Delta Cephei in the night sky?
 This star is circumpolar – always above the horizon – in the northern half of the United States.

 Even so, this star is much easier to see when it’s high in the northern sky on autumn and winter evenings.
 You can find Cepheus by way of the Big Dipper.
 First, use the Big Dipper “pointer stars” to locate Polaris, the North Star.
-Then jump beyond the Polaris by a fist-width to land on Cepheus.
+Then jump beyond Polaris by a fist-width to land on Cepheus.

-You’ll see the constellation Cepheus the King close his wife, Cassiopeia the Queen, her signature W or M-shaped figurine of stars making her the flashier of the two constellations.
+You’ll see the constellation Cepheus the King close to his wife, Cassiopeia the Queen, her signature W or M-shaped figure of stars making her the flashier of the two constellations.
 They’re high in your northern sky on November and December evenings.

 How can I watch Delta Cephei vary in brightness?
 The real answer to that question is: time and patience.
 But two stars lodging near Delta Cephei on the sky’s dome – Epsilon Cephei and Zeta Cephei – match the low and high ends of Delta Cephei’s brightness scale.
 That fact should help you watch Delta Cephei change.

-So look back at the chart at the top of this post, and locate the stars Epsilon and Zeta Cephei.
+So look back at the charts above, and locate the stars Epsilon and Zeta Cephei.
 At its faintest, Delta Cephei is as dim as the fainter star, Epsilon Cephei.
 At its brightest, Delta Cephei matches the brightness of the brighter star, Zeta Cephei.

 Have fun!